devilxnux/vscode-statusbar-commands/README.md

 ## Features

-- Add custom commands to the status bar with user-defined text and icons from the VS Code icon set.
+- Add custom commands to the status bar with user-defined text and icons.
 - Customize the color of status bar items for better visual distinction.
 - Hover tooltips display the name and description of the command.
 - Automatically refreshes status bar items when configuration changes occur.
-- Option to show an error message when no commands are configured, with a prompt to configure them directly from the VSCode settings.
+- Option to show an error message when no commands are configured, with a prompt to configure them directly from the settings.
 - Easily align commands to the left or right of the status bar with a configurable setting.

 ### Demo